-Audit and Risk Committee members are Shelley Brown (chair), Don Lowry, Marie-Lucie Morin, and Celina Wang Doka.
+Audit and Risk Committee members are Shelley Brown (chair), Angeline Chen, Don Lowry, and Celina Wang Doka.
 Douglas Ammerman attends all meetings as a non-voting, independent ex-officio member.
-Ms. Morin chairs the Corporate Governance and Compensation Committee, and Mr. Lowry chairs the Sustainability and Safety Committee.
+Ms. Chen serves on the Corporate Governance and Compensation Committee, and Mr. Lowry chairs the Sustainability and Safety Committee.
 Ms. Wang Doka serves on the Sustainability and Safety Committee.
 The board believes that having overlapping committee memberships provides the Audit and Risk Committee with the breadth and transparency to appropriately oversee Stantec's risk management program.